Where age is just a number... a musical theatre number!

 Mark is a graduate of Sheridan College's Music Theatre Program, he has been featured on Broadway in Jesus Christ Superstar, Ragtime, and Shenandoah.
 Other credits include: Sousatzka at Toronto's Elgin Theatre, Off-Broadway Musical, The Musical of Musicals, Cats, The Music of Andrew Lloyd Webber in Concert, Joseph and the Amazing Technicolour Dreamcoat (with Donny Osmond), Miss Saigon, and Showboat.
 He has performed at both the Shaw Festival and the Stratford Shakespeare Festival.
 Mark spent eight years touring with the world-renowned a cappella group, The Nylons.
 Since leaving the group in 2005 he has been working with many aspiring professionals, instructing them in the disciplines of music and theatre.
 His work as a music producer, director, writer and teacher continues to inspire those in pursuit of creative excellence.

-TRISH ADAMS - Administration Assistance and Producer for WSP's one-hour concerts
+TRISH ADAMS - Administration and Producer for WSP's one-hour concerts

 I began my career at the age of 4 as a boy in the Canadian Opera Company's production of Madama Butterfly.
 I have been fortunate to sing, dance, and act across Canada and the Caribbean over the past four decades.